selfagency/open-communities/.github/codepilot-instructions.md

 ## TypeScript

 Svelte has built-in TypeScript support.
 Use `<script lang="ts">` to enable TypeScript in `.svelte` files.
 You can use type annotations, interfaces, and generics.
 For more advanced TypeScript features, you might need to set up a preprocessor like `svelte-preprocess` with `vitePreprocess`.
 Type `$props` and `$state` variables just like regular TypeScript variables.
 Use `Component` and `ComponentProps` types from `svelte` for component typing.
+Never, ever use `any` as a type.
+Prefer `unknown` if necessary or better `Record<string, unknown>` if an object, but you'll find most types in `src/lib/pocketbase.d.ts` and `src/lib/types.d.ts`.

 ```svelte
 <script lang="ts">
 	let name: string = $state<string>('World');
 </script>
 ```

+## Tests

+Svelte uses Vitest for a test suite.
+We are also using happy-dom with @testing-library/svelte, @testing-library/jest-dom, @testing-library/user-event, and vite-plugin-svelte-inline-component ([instructions here](https://github.com/hanielu/vite-plugin-svelte-inline-component)).
+Prefer using the internal MCP tools runTests and testFailure instead of running tests in the terminal.
+Make use of the Vite MCP server to inspect configuration and component rendering.

 ---